-Hidradenitis suppurativa (HS) is a long-term inflammatory condition that involves the outer part of the female genitals or the vulva.
-It manifests in painful nodules, fluid-filled bumps, scars, and draining tunnels under the skin.
+Vulvar hidradenitis suppurativa (HS) is an inflammatory skin condition that involves the outer part of the female genitals or the vulva.

 Genetic, behavioral, and environmental factors may also play a